 My tired post-hike feet could not have been more grateful for the pool and variety of steam rooms that are on the basement level of the Auenhof Hotel.
 Nor did I decline the afternoon tea and chocolate cake offerings, or the six-course exquisite dinner presented among the lush red interior of the dining room.
 It wasn’t hard to imagine just how snuggly this hotel is in the winter months after a day out on the slopes.

-The last stop on my Austrian roadtrip was the region of Bodensee-Vorarlberg, which is the furthest west region in Austria, sharing the border with Switzerland, Germany and the Liechtenstein principality.
+The last stop on my Austrian road trip was the region of Bodensee-Vorarlberg, which is the furthest west region in Austria, sharing the border with Switzerland, Germany and Liechtenstein.

 There isn’t much of a drive between the gorgeous villages that sit within this region, so I highly recommend passing through a few during your visit.